Delayed Proof of Work

 Naturally, for security purposes this number cannot simply be saved to one person’s local computer, or be written down on a piece of paper.
 Were the number to be in such a centralized location, a would-be attacker could simply destroy the backup, or replace it with a "false" version.

 For the number to be useful, it must be placed in a secure and decentralized location.
-Here is where Komodo adopts security from another network: Komodo will perform a simple transaction in which it writes the above number into the data history of the strongest PoW blockchain (currently Bitcoin).
+Here is where Komodo adopts security from another network: Komodo will perform a simple transaction in which it writes the above number into the data history of one of the strongest PoW blockchains (currently Litecoin).
 This location is as secure as the miners’ hash rate makes it, and the location is decentralized, by nature.

 A notable use of the ability to write messages to a PoW blockchain is found in the first actions of Satoshi Nakamoto himself (themselves).
-In the first Bitcoin block ever mined, Satoshi used a feature like OP_RETURN to include this message:
+In the first Bitcoin block ever mined, Satoshi used a feature like OP_RETURN to include this message (opens new window):

 03-Jan-2009 Chancellor on brink of second bailout for banks

 Nakamoto used a feature called "coinbase," which is similar to OP_RETURN.
 A primary difference between coinbase and OP_RETURN is that coinbase is used by miners when mining a block, whereas OP_RETURN can be used by any user when performing transactions.

 Readers who have downloaded the Bitcoin blockchain to their local computer, and who possess the knowledge necessary to inspect the raw Bitcoin data, can discover these very words written to their own hard drive.
 The important thing to understand for our discussion is that any message written to a secure and decentralized PoW blockchain is viewable and verifiable to all.